 Join a small group tour or take a private tour of the museum to guarantee you’re never lost, skip all of the lines, and be guided by a professional historian who shares detailed stories about individual artworks.

 Have you ever wondered why Mona Lisa is smiling?
 Or what happened to the French Crown Jewels after they were stolen by rioters?
-With the Royal Louvre Palace Tour, you’ll learn answers to these questions and more.
+With the Secrets of the Louvre Museum Tour, you’ll learn answers to these questions and more.

 Still craving more information on the Louvre?
 Check out our video on the top 10 things to see while you’re there: